local-npm/test-local-npm-speed/README.md

 Test `local-npm` speed
 ===

-Compare the `npm install` times for [local-npm](https://github.com/nolanlawson/local-npm/) versus the main npm registry (https://registry.npmjs.org).
+Compare the `npm install` times for [local-npm](https://github.com/nolanlawson/local-npm/) versus regular npm, using some popular JavaScript repos.

 The test was run on a MacBook Air, with node 5.3.0 and npm 3.3.12.
 I'm on a slow-ish public WiFi at a café in Brooklyn.

 I started off with a small repo of mine, `nolanlawson/tiny-queue`, then moved on to some popular libraries like `lodash/lodash` and `facebook/react`.
 In each case, I'm just cloning the code from Github and running `npm install`.

 **TLDR:** Regular npm is faster for the first `npm install`, but afterwards `local-npm` is always faster, even after `npm cache clear`.
 Sometimes it's even 2x or 3x faster (e.g. 1m15.752s vs 3m50.467s to install `facebook/react` the 2nd time).
+This is kind of the point of `local-npm`: it gets faster the more you run it, because it aggressively caches everything.

 Summary
 ----